erroronline1/caro/readme.md

 ## Markdown
 Where available text can be styled by a custom Markdown flavour to a reasonable amount.
 This is no rocket science, basic formatting can be easily achieved.
-Editors provide a quick reference, a button to access a preview editor and a converter for CSV to Markdown table format and vice versa.
+Editors provide a button with quick reference, a preview editor and a converter for CSV to Markdown table format and vice versa.

 See [Known deficiencies](#known-deficiencies) for differences to regular Markdown.